 Moreover, you should consider repotting the plant in a pot 2-3 inches larger in diameter when the plant gets root-bound, and roots begin to poke out from the drainage holes.

 Signs of root-bound plants include compacted and light-colored soil mix, yellowing leaves, wilting, and stunted growth.

 While in normal conditions, repot Anthurium pallidiflorum once every two years to keep it healthy and stress-free.

 Note: Plant may droop and wilt for some days after repotting.
 Provide general care to the plant and wait a little untill the plant adapts to its new home.

 Regular pruning of Anthurium pallidiflorum is not necessary.
 However, removing dead and diseased parts helps keep the plant neat and healthy.

-Pests like aphids, mites, thrips, mealybugs, and scale, along with diseases like blights, spots, and root rot, devour the emerald leaves.
+Pests like aphids, mites, thrips, mealybugs, scale, and diseases like blights, spots, and root rot, devour the emerald leaves.

 Trim the leaves off when neem oil and insecticidal soap fail to subside the pest and disease attack.

 Moreover, pruning directs the plant’s energy towards new growth, encouraging bushier plants.

 While pruning, cut just above the leaf nodes to facilitate the emergence of new branches and foliage.